Director

 Dave Jordan

-My belief is that we all have the resources needed to heal and make changes in our emotional wellbeing.
-I provide a down to earth counselling style for people who feel they need support to explore themselves or simply a need to be witnessed and heard.
+My belief is that we all have the resources needed to heal and make changes in our emotional well-being.
+I provide a down-to-earth counselling style for people who feel they need support to explore themselves or simply a need to be witnessed and heard.
 I offer the opportunity to talk openly in a trusted, confidential and safe environment.

 Alice Reid